29th December 2011

 Are there any last-minute finds you’ve given with wild success in years past?
 Or ideas you’re planning to test this year?

-crafty girl: the chelsea boot hack
+crafty girl: the isabel marant boot hack

 This is really crafting by delegation (which, one might argue, is the best kind of crafting), but I had to share my most recent “Well, aren’t you clever?” moment.